 If you’ve done all the steps correctly then when you visit your Storj domain in your browser you should see your static website.
 (This might take a few minutes to a few hours after configuring Cloudflare DNS due to the time it takes for DNS changes to propagate)

-In our case, we built a special static website in Publii and uploaded the files to a Storj bucket, then configured the DNS records to point to the subdomain storj.atmovantage.com
+In my case, I built a special static website in Publii and uploaded the files to a Storj bucket, then configured the DNS records to point to the subdomain storj.atmovantage.com

 When you visit that subdomain you should see the website titled “AtmoVantage Storj”!

 Hosting a static website on the Storj network is just one more way to make your website more resilient and censorship-resistant.
-The object-oriented nature of Storj makes updates fairly easy, even though they must be done manually via Filezilla for the time being.
+The S3-compatible object-oriented nature of Storj makes updates very easy, and the native support for generic S3 connections in Publii makes publishing updates a breeze.